 In 1963, Jack Dalton opened a single halfway house in Seattle and founded Pioneer Human Services.
-Since then, Pioneer has expanded into a robust nonprofit, operating a broad range of programs in nearly 60 locations across Washington State.
-Pioneer helps people reentering society from prison or jail as well as those who are overcoming substance use disorders and mental health issues.
-The organization offers an integrated array of treatment, housing, training and employment services.
+Since then, Pioneer has expanded into a robust nonprofit, operating a broad range of programs in over 50 locations across Washington State.
+Pioneer assists people reentering society from prison or jail as well as those who are overcoming substance use disorders and mental health issues.
+The organization offers an integrated array of treatment, housing, training and employment services.*